 The increasing import dependency in the European Union (EU), the growing concentration of oil and gas supplies in a limited number of net-exporting countries/regions in the world and the growing competition among consuming countries for scarce supplies has put security of energy supply high on the political agenda again.
-This change in the international energy balances has raised concerns in the EU because the energy markets of the EU member states (MS) are at the same time involved in a process of liberalization and making energy balances more environmentally sustainable.
+This change in the international energy balances has raised concerns in the EU because the energy markets of the EU Member States (MS) are at the same time involved in a process of liberalisation and making the energy balances more environmentally sustainable.
 Security of supply concerns are matched by security of demand concerns in producer countries.
-Debates among producer and consumer countries focus required levels of investments, market access and diversity of demand and supply.
-Current investment developments, together with market and regulatory uncertainties, have resulted in a switch from a buyer's to a seller's market, further emphasizing the security of supply fears in consumer countries.
+Debates among producer and consumer countries focus on required levels of investments, market access and diversity of demand and supply.
+Current investment, market and regulatory uncertainties have recently resulted in a switch from a buyer's to a seller's market, further emphasizing the security of supply fears in consumer countries.